Written by Amanda Tayte-Tait Marufu

 I imagined being forced to move into his mom’s house and live there for the rest of my life.
 I imagined all the dreams I would have to give up on and be trapped in a relationship that had been making me miserable for 3 years but I had not gathered the bravery to leave.
 I imagined the abuse I would have to justify away and the blatant disrespect I would have to rebrand as love.

 The nights I would lie there having sex that I wouldn’t have consented to but not having the words to say no. I imagined the future with growing numbness as more and more messages came through.

-I again wanted to cry as I remembered the words of two women who I had interviewed the year before for an article on abortion said but no tears came.
+I again wanted to cry as I remembered the words of two women whom I had interviewed the year before for an article on abortion but no tears came.

 ”I support the right to choose.
 Because no one can tell me what to do with my body.
 Nobody can tell me the cells that may one day be a human is more important than my life right now.”